MikeTam1021/friendly-101/docs/commandlinetools.rst

 Compiling on OS X requires the `GNU Compiler Collection <https://en.wikipedia.org/wiki/GNU_Compiler_Collection>`_, or GCC, and is included in the **Command Line Tools** software by Apple.
 You can download Command Line Tools from the `Apple Developer website <https://developer.apple.com/downloads/>`_, but it is often more convenient to simply download and install it from the command line.

-Open Terminal, copy and paste the following, and press ``Return``.
+Open Terminal, copy and paste the following, and press ``return``.
 Review the :ref:`Command line` lesson if necessary.

 .. code-block:: bash